 The driver/receiver used, the SN75176B, is capable of driving extremely long communication lines at high baud rates.
 It can drive up to +60 mA on balanced lines and receive inputs as low as 200 mV differential signal superimposed on common mode noise of +12 V or -7 V. In case of communication conflict, the driver/receivers feature thermal shutdown.

 Communication Mode

-This card supports Half-Duplex communications with a 2-wire cable connection.
-Half-Duplex allows traffic to travel in both directions, but only one way at a time.
-RS485 communications commonly use the Half- Duplex mode since they share only a single pair of wires.
+The card supports Full-Duplex and Half-Duplex communications with a 4-wire cable connection.
+Half- Duplex allows traffic to travel in both directions, but only one way at a time.

 Baud Rate Ranges